For information on this year's breeding plans, visit our Hatching Page.

 Barbu de Watermaal!
 This lovely breed is closely related to the d'Anvers, with glorious beards, wide chests, and proud stances.
 The Watermaal has a more slender build with a closed tail, while the d'Anvers is quite upright with an open tail.
 A hundred years ago, the developer of the Watermaal breed began his journey, but did not document the making of the Watermaal.
-We do know that d'Anvers were involved, and a line of silkies with a trifid rose comb - a rose comb with three spikes on the back.
+We do know that d'Anvers were involved, and a probably a line of silkies with a trifid rose comb - a rose comb with three spikes on the back.

 No comments: